-19 Aug Career Changes Don’t Have to Be Scary as Hell.
-Here’s How to Deal With Them.
+19 Aug Changing Job Doesn’t Have to Be Scary as Hell.
+Here’s How to Deal With It!

 ‘I want to change my career’, I hear many of my clients say as we begin the coaching relationship.
 ‘Great!
 Get ready to feel uncomfortable’, is how I respond.
 But can we really expect any change in our lives to feel comfortable?
 With a change of career, moving towards another job, we have many things to consider.
 What will our new colleagues be like?
 What will my new roles and responsibilities be?
 What way will I fit into the new team?

 There will be new things to learn in terms of acquiring new skills, behaviours, and habits.
 Like someone attempting to lose weight, a new set of habits need to be consistently maintained and a new regime of food intake.
 The result is hard-won but worth it in the end.
 That’s probably why you want to leave your current role?
 You have maybe plateaued in your current role or recently lost a job and now you are at your wit’s end and want to try something new and face a new challenge.
 The comfort zone has become suffocating.

 With that commitment to facing the discomfort, you are ready to start looking but you don’t exactly know the kind of challenge that you want to face in your next role.
 You know you don’t want to continue in that hellish job you recently quit or are still suffering in silence in the corner trying to put on a brave face each day.
 Maybe you feel powerless to be able to do anything about your situation and feel like you are destined to remain in that role or position forever?

 For so many, looking or even considering career changes cause a massive amount of overwhelm and many avoid opening that book because of the belief that opening that can of worms could cause havoc in other areas of their lives.
 Maybe you have never had another role and have thoughts of whether the interview process would be something that you wouldn’t want to experience again?
 Maybe even looking at updating your CV make you feel stressed out.